The David Collection: History

-The building

-Following the Copenhagen fire of 1795 the king granted the city a strip of land which had been part of the Rosenborg Castle Gardens.
-It was on this land that Kronprinsessegade 30 was built in the years 1806–07 together with other houses in the street.

-The building was constructed in the prevailing neo-classical style for Captain J. C. Krieger by his brother-in-law, the city surveyor, J. H. Rawert.
-The floor plan of the building along with that of the other houses in the street is a characteristic L-shape consisting of three rooms facing the street, the dining room in the corner of each floor — where the front building meets the side building — together with a series of smaller rooms in the latter section.
-The side building is further extended by means of a side annex of five storeys which originally included the kitchens and servants’ quarters.

 The architect Carl Petersen was responsible for the first rebuilding of the top floor, where the roof was given a steeper pitch so as to create adequate space for two large, skylighted rooms.
 This rebuilding was completed around 1920.

-Part of the top floor were made into three rooms, finished in neo-classical style with partly coffered ceilings, tall panels, and patterned parquet floors.
+Part of the top floor was made into three rooms, finished in neo-classical style with partly coffered ceilings, tall panels, and patterned parquet floors.
 Two of the rooms also had skylights since these rooms were used as galleries.
 The woodwork still attracts much attention.
 The wood comes from the King Christian VI's dock, which was broken up in 1918.
 The darker or lighter colour of the oak depends on the time it has spent in the water.

 In 1928, the architect Kaare Klint designed two exhibition rooms for the growing collection of porcelain.
-The walls are covered with Douglas-fir and the exhibition cases were manufactured in Rudolf Rasmussen's workshop.
+The walls are covered with Douglas fir and the exhibition cases were manufactured in Rudolf Rasmussen's workshop.
 The rooms and the exhibition cases are still in use, but now exclusively for the Islamic collection.

 The current rebuilding of the museum, lasting until 15 May 2009, is undertaken by Wohlert Arkitekter.